carpentries-incubator/genome-mining/_episodes/02-antismash.md

 * **`index.html` file** To visualize the outcomes from the analysis.

-In order to acces to that results, we can use scp protocol to download the directory in your local computer.
+In order to acces these results, we can use scp protocol to download the directory in your local computer.

 If using `scp` , on your local machine, open a GIT bash terminal in the